andySigler/homemade-hardware/Arduino-SMD/readme.md

 #Homemade SMD Microcontroller
 ##A clone of the Arduino-Pro-Mini

 This is a clone of the [Arduino Pro Mini](http://arduino.cc/en/Main/arduinoBoardProMini).
 It's design is constrained by the rapid prototyping tools and processes used to make it.
+Most notably, a micro-milling machine and DIY vias.

 ###Features